mtumilowicz/java11-concurrency-cyclicbarrier/README.md

     ```
     can produce output
     ```
+    SubTask 4 is performing work
+    SubTask 2 is performing work
+    SubTask 0 is performing work
+    SubTask 3 is performing work
     SubTask 1 is performing work
-    SubTask 3 is performing work
-    SubTask 0 is performing work
-    SubTask 2 is performing work
-    SubTask 4 is performing work

-    SubTask 1 ended the work
-    SubTask 0 ended the work
-    SubTask 4 ended the work
-    SubTask 3 ended the work
-    SubTask 2 ended the work
+    SubTask 4 ended the work and is about to reach the barrier SubTask 0 ended the work and is about to reach the barrier SubTask 3 ended the work and is about to reach the barrier SubTask 2 ended the work and is about to reach the barrier SubTask 1 ended the work and is about to reach the barrier

     all subtasks arrive

     SubTask 0 passed the barrier
+    SubTask 3 passed the barrier
+    SubTask 2 passed the barrier
     SubTask 4 passed the barrier
-    SubTask 3 passed the barrier
     SubTask 1 passed the barrier
-    SubTask 2 passed the barrier
     ```